Queen's Redoubt: Description

 A redoubt is a type of fortification which, since it did not require timber elements, could be constructed relatively quickly by troops in the field.
 Usually taking a square or rectangular plan form, they were prepared by excavating a ditch to a depth of around 1.8 m to define the perimeter of the redoubt.
 The dug out earth was piled up on the inner side of the ditch to form a parapet, the reverse side being profiled to include a firing step.
 The overall height of the parapet, from the base of the ditch to its top, would be around 4.2 m.

-Queen's Redoubt has a square plan, with sides around 90 m in length and an overall size of 8281 m² (2.05 acres).
+Queen's Redoubt has a square plan, with sides around 90 m in length and an overall size of 8281 m^{2} (2.05 acres).
 The western side of the redoubt was next to the Great South Road.
 Bastions were provided to the northwest and southeast corners, which provided cover along all sides of the redoubt.
 There is some evidence to suggest the bastions included blockhouses but these may have been removed by 1864.
 The ditches in front of the ramparts were slightly deeper than was typical, about 2.4 m; at their base, they were 2.4 m wide while at the top, had a width of 4.8 m.

 At the centre of the redoubt was a parade ground and arranged around this was some 27 buildings, mainly barracks for the garrison but also including a storehouse and the hospital.
 The main entrances to the redoubt were provided centrally to the opposing west and east walls, the former likely serving as the main access point given its proximity to the Great South Road.
 Some archeological evidence suggests a metaled track was provided for carts and wagons entering the redoubt.